When your loved one starts to lose their hearing, a little love, patience, and understanding can go a long way.

 - Always speak face-to-face.

-- Get his attention or say his name before you talk to him.
+- Get their attention or say their name before you talk to them.

 - Don’t cover your mouth, chew gum or food, or smoke while you talk.

 - Don’t shout.